 Provides a study of the basic scientific fundamentals of the experiment with emphasis upon the critical thinking this method represents in establishing psychological principles.
 Contrasts are made to such modern pseudosciences as parapsychology.
 A final experiment is required of all students in this course.
 This is a writing intensive course.

-Repeat Status: Not repeatable for credit Prerequisites: PSY 265 [Min Grade: D]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: PSY 265 [Min Grade: D]